 The Chinese smartphone manufacturer OnePlus has come a long way since 2013 when their company was founded.
 The new OnePlus 5 is the successor to the OnePlus 3T.
-With every phone that OnePlus releases their brand has been getting more recognition in the smartphone industry.
+With every phone that OnePlus releases its brand has been getting more recognition in the smartphone industry.

-The OnePlus 5 comes with an extremely fast chipset and a dual camera setup with Portrait mode.
+The OnePlus 5 comes with an extremely fast chipset and a dual-camera setup with Portrait mode.
 In this review, I will discuss some of the features and functionalities that this phone has retained from its predecessor as well as the new features.

 OnePlus has earned a reputation for making great phones and selling them at an affordable price.
 OnePlus continues to raise the bar in the smartphone industry.
 In this review, I will discuss some of the things I like as well as some of the things I dislike about the OnePlus 5.